Leo-H-Cao/SimpleLogo/doc/DESIGN.md

 * Team member #1: Edison Ooi
     * Controller
     * "Fullstack", some frontend (turtle animation) and backend (implementing some turtle commands)
     * Linking frontend and backend through the controller using external API methods
     * Debugging and testing in general

-* Team member #2
+* Team member #2: Leo Cao
+  * Frontend

 * Team member #3